liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 $$$

-The second mechanism @product_name@ uses for sending email notifications is mailing lists.
-Any category in a @product_name@ message board can have its own mailing list. @product_name@'s mailing list mechanism, unlike its user subscription mechanism, supports both the POP and the IMAP protocols.
+The second mechanism @product@ uses for sending email notifications is mailing lists.
+Any category in a @product@ message board can have its own mailing list. @product@'s mailing list mechanism, unlike its user subscription mechanism, supports both the POP and the IMAP protocols.
 POP is the default protocol, but each message board's mailing list is configured independently.
 If you choose the IMAP protocol for a category's mailing list,